 interface names (optional)

-Ensure that main ethernet and wifi interfaces are always named eth0 and wlan0.
+Ensure that ethernet and wifi interfaces are always named eth* and wlan*.
 Revert to traditional device naming: